phdepaula/Time-Capsule/server/README.md

 Within it the following variables must be defined in the file .env:

-> First, you will need a GitHub account and then create two oAuth Apps, one for the web application and the other for the mobile application.
+> First you will need a GitHub account and then two oAuth Apps created for web and mobile applications.

 ```
 # Database